jegorik/Study_Documentation/AWS-SAA[C03]/README.md

   - Use cases: financial transactions, supply chain, registration, medical records

 - **Amazon Timestream**:
-  - Fully managed time series database
+  - Fully managed, purpose-built time series database service for collecting, storing, and analyzing time-series data.
+  - **Key Concepts:**
-  - Automatically scales up/down to adjust capacity
+    - Automatically scales up/down to adjust capacity based on workload
-  - Stores recent data in memory and historical data in cost-optimized storage
+    - Time-optimized storage tiers: recent data in memory, historical data in cost-optimized storage
-  - Includes built-in time series analytics functions
+    - Built-in time series analytics functions
+    - Serverless architecture with pay-per-use pricing
+  - **Exam Tips:**
-  - Ideal for IoT applications, DevOps, industrial telemetry
+    - Use for applications generating large volumes of timestamped data like IoT telemetry, DevOps, industrial equipment
+    - 1,000 times faster and 1/10th the cost of relational databases for time series workloads
+    - Integrates with AWS IoT, Lambda, and Grafana for visualization
+    - Query data across both memory and storage tiers with a single query

 ---